-Sci-fi meets meets the American West in this enjoyable genre-bending novella by Ethan Russell Erway.
+Sci-fi meets the American West in this enjoyable genre-bending novella by Ethan Russell Erway.

 The charm of the classic westerns merges with the tropes of sci-fi that will delight readers and leave them wanting more after reading Blowing Off Steam – When It Rains It Pours.

-The time is 1891, the place- Arizona Territory.
-A year has passed since the death of her mother, and seventeen year old Emma Cartwright is struggling to manage life’s trials.
-Acting as the mother figure to her younger siblings, worrying about the overdue mortgage on her family’s ranch, and dealing with the eccentric behavior of her clock maker father have not been easy tasks.
-Things begin to look up however, when her father decides to take on a new apprentice, a handsome young man who hunts and helps them keep food on the table.
+The time is 1891, and the place is the Arizona Territory.
+A year has passed since the death of her mother, and seventeen-year-old Emma Cartwright is struggling to manage life’s trials.
+Acting as the mother figure to her younger siblings, worrying about the overdue mortgage on her family’s ranch, and dealing with the eccentric behavior of her clockmaker father have not been easy tasks.
+However, things begin to look up when her father decides to take on a new apprentice, a handsome young man who hunts and helps them keep food on the table.
 Emma soon finds herself wondering what kind of life she truly wants to lead.
 Is she destined to live the simple, happy life of a wife and mother, or does something more exciting await her in the world beyond?
-When hired gunslingers come calling to harass the family into selling the ranch, Emma’s problems truly begin to multiply, and she soon discovers that a life of adventure may be much closer than she’d ever imagined.
+When hired gunslingers come calling to harass the family into selling the ranch, Emma’s problems truly begin to multiply.
+She soon discovers that a life of adventure may be much closer than she’d ever imagined.

 Although the steampunk and sci-fi elements don’t make their way into the story until the very end of the story, there are some hints along the way that astute readers will notice.
 I expected there to be more but was satisfied it finally showed up.